 You must either have the package name of your ImsService defined in the CarrierConfig for each of the carriers that will use that package or in the device overlay if your ImsService will be the default, as defined above.

 Let's break this down for each feature.
-For a single SIM device, two IMS features are possible: MMTel and RCS.
+For a device (single or multi-SIM) with a single SIM card loaded, two IMS features are possible: MMTel and RCS.
 The framework will try to bind in the order defined above for each feature and if the feature is not available for the ImsService defined in the Carrier Configuration override, the framework will fallback to your default ImsService.
 So, for example, the table below describes which IMS feature the framework will use given three IMS applications implementing ImsServices installed on a system with the following features:

 - Carrier A ImsService supports RCS